Techtonica/curriculum/javascript/javascript-modularity.md

 └── Modal.jsx
 ```

-You will see both of these structures in use in real-world applications, and they can even be combined.
+You will see both of these structures in use in real-world applications, and you might even see them both used in one application.

 ### Guided Practice

 Let's quickly go over what it looks like to create a modular structure.
-Let's say we have a file called `index.jsx`, and it contains these functions:
+Let's say we have a file called `index.jsx`, and it contains this:

 ```jsx
 const App = () => {